Estimated reading time: 6 minutes

 6. Church Leadership

-Someone has to take lead responsibility and determining who that will be and what the role of others will be is an important discussion.
+Someone must take lead responsibility.
+Your team will need to determine who that lead person will be and the role others will take.

 Volunteer leadership should also be considered.

-If there are strong leaders in the volunteer realm, how will those positions be considered and how do you decide who takes lead?
+Consider if there are strong leaders in the volunteer realm.
+Ask, how will those positions be considered and how you decide who takes lead?

 Basically, what will the new decision-making process look like and who will become the identified leader.